Formula Functions

 NowUTC()

-Returns the current date and time in the user's time zone.
+Returns the business date and time in the user's time zone.
 The system extracts the user's time zone from one of the following sources, which are ordered by priority from the highest to the lowest:

 1. The time zone specified for the user in the Time Zone box (General Info tab) of the User Profile (SP203010) form.